Skip to content

 AI work has become serious work, but most sessions still end like disposable conversations.
 Decisions, debugging lessons, project constraints, and handoffs get buried in old chats.

-Wenlan is built so the work can compound.
-Agents can save what matters, recall it later, and keep refined context available across MCP-compatible tools.
+Wenlan is built so the work can compound into an LLM wiki.
+Agents can save what matters, recall it later, and keep refined, source-backed context available across MCP-compatible tools.

 02